 For travelers headed to most of Silicon Valley, SJC is likely to be the most convenient airport for you.
 I’d recommend a rental car if you plan to spend any time in the valley, as it definitely more of a suburban atmosphere.
 Taking public transit isn’t really a realistic option unless you plan to focus your time in downtown San Jose.
 Ride-sharing services like Uber and Lyft are everywhere so those work as well if you don't have extensive transportation needs.

 Getting to San Francisco or the East Bay from SJC is a little more challenging and time-consuming.
-The two public transit train systems – BART and CalTrain – don’t go directly to SJC.
-Instead, you’ll need to take the free VTA Flyer Shuttles that link SJC with the Santa Clara CalTrain station or the Milpitas BART stop.
+The two public transit train systems - BART and CalTrain - don't go directly to SJC.
+Instead, you'll need to take the free VTA Flyer Shuttles (Route 60) that link SJC with the Santa Clara CalTrain station or the Milpitas BART stop.
 CalTrain will drop you off south of Market Street in downtown San Francisco.
 BART will take you on a circuitous route through the East Bay first before crossing into San Francisco.

-Uber or Lyft is about $95 from SJC to downtown San Francisco.
+Uber or Lyft is about $85-100 from SJC to downtown San Francisco.
 Taxis, shared shuttles, and private car services are available as well.

 Even More Bay Area and Northern California Airport Choices